sony/model_optimization/docs/_sources/api/experimental_api_docs/classes/GradientPTQConfig.rst.txt

 =================================

-**Configuration to use for computing the Hessian-based weights for GPTQ loss metric.**
+**The following API can be used to create a GPTQHessianWeightsConfig instance which can be used to define necessary parameters for computing Hessian weights for the GPTQ loss function.**

 .. autoclass:: model_compression_toolkit.gptq.GPTQHessianWeightsConfig
     :members: